 Here are some videos about they celebrate Christmas in USA:

 Here are some amazing commercials created for Christmas.

 John Lewis Christmas Advert 2013 The Bear and the Hare

 John Lewis Christmas Advert 2014 Monty the Penguin

 Macy’s Advert 2015

 This term our cross-curricular project will consist of an oratorical contest in English and Spanish.
 You will work in groups of six students.
 Each member of the team will perform one of the following tasks.

-- Recitation of a philosophical speech.
+- Presentation of a thought experiment.
 (2 minutes maximum)

-- For and against speech about issues affecting our world today.
+- For and against speech about issues affecting society.
 (2 minutes maximum)

 Here is the video of the final of the contest organised in Madrid.